 He failed

 Looking back, we tend to view Job’s failures through the softened lens of brilliant success.
 In the moment though, failure was a very real presence in Steve Job’s life.
 For instance, he spent tens of millions of dollars developing the epic failure, Lisa, and was fired by the company he created only ten years after starting it.
-There’s a lesson to be learned from Steve Job’s relationship with failure: Sholz says it this way
+There’s a lesson to be learned from Steve Job’s relationship with failure: Sholz says it this way,

 “All those successes were made possible by failure after failure after failure and the lessons learned from those failures.
 There's a moral here for a Washington culture that fears failure too much.
 In today's Washington, large banks aren't permitted to fail; nor are large auto firms.
 Next up will be too-big-to-fail hospital systems.
 Steve Jobs is a reminder that failure is a good and necessary thing.
 And that sometimes the greatest glories are born of catastrophe.”